 An integral part of the Australian Antarctic Science Program are the essential monitoring activities carried out at our stations and throughout the Australian Antarctic Territory (AAT).
-These monitoring activities underpin research in many of the scientific themes and streams of the science strategic plan.
-Essential monitoring activities will be continued over the life of the plan.
-These activities are conducted by the Bureau of Meteorology, Ionospheric Prediction Service Radio and Space Services (IPS), Australian Radiation Protection and Nuclear Safety Agency (ARPANSA) and Geoscience Australia.
+These monitoring activities underpin many areas of our research, and are conducted by the Bureau of Meteorology, Ionospheric Prediction Service Radio and Space Services (IPS), Australian Radiation Protection and Nuclear Safety Agency (ARPANSA) and Geoscience Australia.

 Some observatories in Antarctica have operated continuously for more than 50 years and they continue to make an important contribution in monitoring of the Antarctic and global physical environments.

 Weather observations are undertaken by the Bureau of Meteorology at all Australian stations and data are also collected from a number of automatic weather stations located throughout the AAT and from the Australian research and resupply ships operating in the Southern Ocean.

 Australian seismological stations at Macquarie Island and Casey form part of the global seismograph network that monitors earthquakes world-wide.
 The information they provide supports tsunami warning systems, including the Australian Tsunami Warning Centre, and studies of continental plate motions.
 The stations are operated jointly by Geoscience Australia and the United States Geological Survey.